communityii/yii2-user/DESIGN.md

 1. Enable/Disable Strength validation for password (can use my [yii2-password](https://demos.krajee.com/password) extension)
 2. Enable/Disable social authentication for the module
-3. Enable/Disable user roles for the module???
-(Needs discussion)
-4. Enable/Disable social profiles - Will use profile information from social provider to auto populate user data
+3. Enable/Disable social profiles - Will use profile information from social provider to auto populate user data
-5. Enable/Disable avatar support - will need a method to plugin to any image upload module or third party avatar provider.
+4. Enable/Disable avatar support - will need a method to plugin to any image upload module or third party avatar provider.
 Note the avatar also is available for each social profiles as in previous point
-6. Email templates (views) can be setup as parameters
+5. Email templates (views) can be setup as parameters
-7. Login Form Widget/View can be setup as parameters
+6. Login Form Widget/View can be setup as parameters
-8. Registration Form Widget/View can be setup as parameters
+7. Registration Form Widget/View can be setup as parameters
-9. Password reset/recovery Widget/View can be setup as parameters
+8. Password reset/recovery Widget/View can be setup as parameters
-10. Admin CRUD Widget/Views can be setup as parameters
+9. Admin CRUD Widget/Views can be setup as parameters
-11. User Profile Page Views can be setup as parameters
+10. User Profile Page Views can be setup as parameters
-12. Layout to use for Admin can be setup as parameters
+11. Layout to use for Admin can be setup as parameters
-13. Menu for admin can be setup as parameters
+12. Menu for admin can be setup as parameters
-14. Layout to use for User Profile can be setup as parameters
+13. Layout to use for User Profile can be setup as parameters
-15. Menu for user profile can be setup as parameters
+14. Menu for user profile can be setup as parameters
-16. User Status Configuration - DISCUSSION NEEDED - what all values are possible, and how access control needs to be set
+15. User Status Configuration - DISCUSSION NEEDED - what all values are possible, and how access control needs to be set
-17. User Role Configuration - DISCUSSION NEEDED - what all values are possible, and how access control needs to be set

 ## Database Structure